EN

 5th January 2021

-Employers are required to ensure that their staff are trained and competent to operate any industrial lift truck equipment they use.
-Initial or refresher training may be required for new starters, for existing staff using new types of equipment, or as a refresher for existing staff.
+Employers are required to ensure that their staff receive proper lift truck training to be trained and competent in operating any industrial lift truck equipment they use.
+Initial or refresher training may be necessary for new starters, for existing staff using new types of equipment, or as a refresher for current employees.

-Lift-truck operators, even those who are trained and experienced, need to be routinely monitored in the workplace and, where necessary, retested or given refresher training to make sure they continue to operate lift trucks safely.
-Employers may decide that automatic refresher training or a retest after a set period (for example 3 years) is the best way to make sure staff remain competent.
+Lift truck operators, even those who are trained and experienced, need to be routinely monitored in the workplace.
+Where necessary, they should be retested or given refresher training to ensure they continue to operate lift trucks safely.
+Employers may find that implementing automatic refresher training or a retest after a set period (for example, every 3 years) is the best way to ensure staff remain competent.

-To reduce the risk of COVID-19 transmission, employers and training providers should apply the hierarchy of control to manage the risks of training and consider:
+To reduce the risk of COVID-19 transmission, employers and training providers should apply the hierarchy of control to manage the risks associated with training and consider:

-•Checking in advance of the training going ahead that no one is exhibiting Covid-19 symptoms;
+• Checking in advance of the training proceeding that no one is exhibiting COVID-19 symptoms;

-•Providing a system for entering and leaving sites that maintains social distancing and minimises touch points and shared contact surfaces, such as pens, pointers, or touch screens;
+• Providing a system for entering and leaving sites that maintains social distancing and minimizes touch points and shared contact surfaces, such as pens, pointers, or touch screens;

-•Considering how social distancing can be maintained.
-This may mean reducing class size where suitable distancing cannot be maintained otherwise;
+• Considering how social distancing can be maintained, which may mean reducing class sizes where suitable distancing cannot be otherwise maintained;

-•Sanitising shared surfaces such as equipment controls between users;
+• Sanitizing shared surfaces, such as equipment controls, between users;

-•Providing fresh air ventilation wherever possible by opening windows or doors.
-Mechanical ventilation should not be set to air recirculation mode;
+• Providing fresh air ventilation wherever possible by opening windows or doors, as mechanical ventilation should not be set to air recirculation mode;

 Face coverings are not PPE and should not be used as a substitute for suitable risk control measures.